 These are effectively small tubers that are produced at the leaf axis on adult plants.
 They can simply be potted up and grown on in the same way as normal tubers.
+We have found them a great way of raising new plants.
 Nice and easy!

 We recently received feedback from a customer that these leaf bulbils are easily sprouted when placed in a container of moist sphagnum moss.
 The moss gives enough moisture for growth whilst providing good air circulation.
 This method also allows for an easy visual check on how the bulbils are doing.